cables-gl/cables/doc/mqtt_arduino/mqtt_arduino.md

 If this does not work for you, here are some things you should check:

 - Is the Arduino sending data?
 Go to [shiftr.io](https://shiftr.io), click on your namespace and you should see if the Arduino sends data or not.
-  - If is does not it is probably disconnected, try plugging it out and back in again.
+  - If it does not it is probably disconnected, try plugging it out and back in again.
   - Open the serial monitor and check if there are any connection errors
 - if the Arduino is sending data but it is not coming in in cables try saving your patch and reloading the page or pressing the `Reconnect`-button in the `Mqtt`-op parameters.
 - If the problem is on the Arduino side and it disconnects often, try changing the line `#define SEND_DELAY_MS (100)` – the milliseconds between each MQTT-send to a bigger value  – `#define SEND_DELAY_MS (300)`.